P0ulpy/procedural-terrain-with-opengl/README.md

 ## Acknowledgments
 - This project was developed as part of our studies to learn OpenGL and procedural generation techniques.
-- Special thanks to our instructors and peers for their support and feedback.
+- Special thanks to our professors and peers for their support and feedback.